Decorating design ideas for a kitchen makeover

 Like the sound of a Scandinavian kitchen?
 Check out more of our top tips on achieving this look.

 Whether it’s called farmhouse, rustic or Provencal, the country kitchen always delivers an inviting space that’s lived in but well-cared for.
 This style is massively versatile, offering several different looks that all recognisably share their roots in the country kitchen.
-Think of the kitchens in a British stately home, an open space in a New England barn conversion or a chic house in France’s wine country.
+Think of the kitchens in a British stately home, an open space in a New England barn conversion or a chic house in the French vineyards.
 All are warm and inviting and make natural materials their foundation.

 Country kitchens contrast warm textures, such as wood, wicker and fabric with colder ones, like ceramic and stone to create a practical area, ready to care for an entire household.
 They feature wooden kitchen cabinets and worktops, ceramic sinks and floors from stone or wood.
 Softer touches come with patterned fabrics, in designs like gingham, bright polka dots or florals.